LedgerHQ/app-plugin-stakekit/README.md

 # Badges
 <Plugin Github Action Badger>

-# Ledger StakeKit Plugin
+# Ledger Yield.xyz Plugin

-This is a plugin for the Ethereum application which helps parsing and displaying relevant information when signing a StakeKit transaction.
+This is a plugin for the Ethereum application which helps parsing and displaying relevant information when signing a Yield.xyz transaction.

 ## Prerequisite